Civil law (legal system): History

 Civil law takes as its major inspiration classical Roman law (c.
 AD 1–250), and in particular Justinian law (6th century AD), and further expanded and developed in the late Middle Ages under the influence of canon law.
 The Justinian Code's doctrines provided a sophisticated model for contracts, rules of procedure, family law, wills, and a strong monarchical constitutional system.
 Roman law was received differently in different countries.
 In some it went into force wholesale by legislative act, i.e., it became positive law, whereas in others it was diffused into society by increasingly influential legal experts and scholars.

-Roman law continued without interruption in the Byzantine Empire until its final fall in the 15th century.
-However, given the multiple incursions and occupations by Western European powers in the late medieval period, its laws became widely implemented in the West.
+Roman law continued without interruption in the Eastern Roman Empire until its final fall in the 15th century.
+However, given the empire's influence on the continent in Late Antiquity and then multiple incursions and occupations by Western European powers in the late medieval period, its laws became widely implemented in the West.
 It was first received in the Holy Roman Empire partly because it was considered imperial law, and it spread in Europe mainly because its students were the only trained lawyers.
 It became the basis of Scots law, though partly rivaled by received feudal Norman law.
 In England, it was taught academically at the universities of Oxford and Cambridge, but underlay only probate and matrimonial law insofar as both were inherited from canon law, and maritime law, adapted from lex mercatoria through the Bordeaux trade.